Frequently asked support questions

 For most countries we also include an optional WHO chart library.

-The two most common syndromes with significant growth failure are Turner syndrome and Down syndrome (trisomy 21).
-We’ve included syndrome specific charts, based on the national charts, for these two groups in all national versions of GrowthXP.
-Other syndrome specific charts might be included, but it varies from country to country.
-Syndrome specific charts offer an alternative view, and can be used to see how untreated patients of these categories normally grow.
+Syndrome specific charts offer an alternative view and can be used to see how untreated patients of these categories normally grow.
 Use of these charts may allow earlier detection of growth deviations.
 For patients in these groups receiving growth promoting treatments, such as growth hormone, the normal charts can be used to see how they catch up with their peers.

 User functionality

 Any of the displayed pages can be printed along with the patient plot, and the patient data.
 Some pages present data as charts, whereas other present data in a tabular format for accurate document, and easy retrieval, of the recorded data.
+Combined charts and tabular data reports are available in the generic Measurements and Calculations folders.

 GrowthXP is normally updated yearly, but frequency may vary.
 Updates, once tested and certified, are then delivered to customers for local deployment.
 Your IT department will work with us to prepare the new version for deployment, by adjusting and updating the local configuration.
 Our annual license fee includes the cost of updates to GrowthXP.

-As the systems are typically deployed as part of your organizations IT environment, user administration is handled by your IT department, or for integrated systems: users are automatically logged in when accessing GrowthXP directly from the EHR.
+As the systems are typically deployed as part of your organizations IT environment, user administration is handled by your IT department, or for integrated systems users are automatically logged in when accessing GrowthXP directly from the EHR.

 The patient ages are formatted in a human readable form using days, weeks, months and years.